Spring Garden Revival

 Stormwater Management & MS4 Compliance During Edging Operations in Abington

-Edging projects in Abington must comply with MS4 requirements under the Clean Water Act and MassDEP Stormwater Standards.
-Prevent soil and debris from entering storm drains and protect catch basins during all phases of work.
-Maintain natural drainage patterns and use permeable materials like stone or brick where possible, especially in glacial till or clay soils to prevent pooling.
-Immediate cleanup of debris from streets and sidewalks is required, and dust or slurry from cutting should be controlled.
-Construction activities may require coordination under EPA NPDES.
-Long-term, proper edging improves drainage, defines landscapes, and supports green infrastructure goals.
-Abington Department of Public Works
+Edging operations in Abington must comply with MS4 requirements under the Clean Water Act and MassDEP Stormwater Standards.
+Preventing soil and debris from entering storm drains is essential—use proper staging, immediate cleanup, and dust/slurry control (wet cutting).
+Maintain natural drainage patterns and prevent pooling, especially in glacial till or clay soils, by using permeable materials like stone or brick where appropriate.
+Construction activities should be coordinated under EPA NPDES guidelines.
+Long-term, well-installed edging improves drainage, defines landscape features, and supports green infrastructure goals.

 500 Gliniewicz Way, Abington, MA 02351